Vyral/marc-highfill-recruiting/_posts/2022-02-24-how-you-can-succeed-in-a-changing-market.md

 {% include pullquote.html %}

 The market is changing rapidly, and you need to keep up.
-Unless you’ve been in this business for more than 10 years, you probably haven’t seen changes like we’re currently experiencing. **You need to surround yourself with agents who can help you tackle everyday challenges** like getting creative with your offers, finding inventory in a seller’s market, winning listing with difficult sellers, managing rent-backs, handling appraisal waivers, and dealing with as-is inspections.
+Unless you’ve been in this business for more than 10 years, you probably haven’t seen changes like we’re currently experiencing. **You need to surround yourself with agents who can help you tackle everyday challenges** like getting creative with your offers, finding inventory in a seller’s market, winning listings with difficult sellers, managing rent-backs, handling appraisal waivers, and dealing with as-is inspections.

-You can’t invent the scenarios we encounter as agents, so you need to find someone who is active in the business and succeeding despite the challenging market. **Our coaches here at Exit First Realty offer free daily coaching to anyone interested.** You don’t even have to join us\!
+You can’t invent the scenarios we encounter as agents, so you need to find someone who is active in the business and succeeding despite the challenging market. **Our coaches here at Exit First Realty offer free daily coaching to anyone interested.** You don’t even have to join our team\!

 You don’t have to struggle alone; there are plenty of companies and agents who are willing to help.
 If you want to take advantage of our free coaching sessions, call us today.
 We’ll set up a free, no-obligation business strategy coaching session.
 We just want to help agents be successful so that our industry can grow and thrive.
 Remember, it’s not the market; it’s the marketing that makes the difference.